 Don’t take some of these traditions to mean that women are submissive to their male partners – far from it.
 As mentioned above, certain roles within a couple’s relationship are more clearly defined.

-Before anyone in the USA, Canada, Australasia or northern Europe thinks that we should impose our modern day “values” on Latin Americans, maybe they should compare family strength and values first.
+Before anyone in the USA, Canada, Australasia or northern Europe thinks that we should impose our modern day “values and virtues” on Latin Americans, maybe we should compare family strength and values first.
 I have experienced both, and when it comes to family, the Latin Americans “win” hands down.

 This all leads me to………….

 Perhaps you’ve surmounted the obvious obstacles and are well on the way to something serious with your novio/a.
 Then it’s about high time you met the parents.
 As we’ve said in other articles, family values are everything to your average Latin American.
 It’s a highly communal culture where people share everything they have and are intimately involved in each other’s business.